klauer/epics-sumo-mirror/doc/sumo-install.rst

 ------------

 Sumo requires at least `Python <https://www.python.org>`_ version 2.5 or newer.
-It currently doesn't run with python 3, but will be ported to this version at some time in the future.
+It can also run with python 3.

 Sumo is tested on `debian <https://www.debian.org>`_ and `Fedora <https://getfedora.org>`_ linux distributions but should run on all